SmartBIM/engineering-project/README.md

 ## Requirements:

-To start, create a feature branch: /feature/{your name}
+To start, clone the project and push to your personal github profile.

 Please reference the UI mockup here